Spiritual Gift Series

 Spiritual Gift of Tongues

-4.5 The Desire for Tongues.
+4.6 The Desire for Tongues.
 Paul wished that everyone at Corinth would speak in tongues.
 But even more, Paul wished that they would all prophesy.
-While the Holy Spirit distributes the individual spiritual gifts as He desires (1 Corinthians 12:7, page 1796), Paul commanded the Corinthians to desire earnestly the spiritual gifts, especially that they may prophecy.
-Paul personally both prophesied and spoke in tongues, and spoke in tongues more than all of the Corinthians (1 Corinthians 14:18, page 1799) and found it personally edifying.
+While the Holy Spirit distributes the individual spiritual gifts as He desires (1 Corinthians 12:11), Paul commanded the Corinthians to desire earnestly the spiritual gifts, especially that they may prophecy.
+Paul personally both prophesied and spoke in tongues, and spoke in tongues more than all of the Corinthians (1 Corinthians 14:18) and found it personally edifying.
 Yet, the New Testament contains no obvious records that Paul or anyone else used The Spiritual Gift of Tongues for the purpose of speaking to foreigners in their own language to share the Gospel of Jesus Christ.
 Peter spoke in Hebrew to the crowd questioning how they each heard their own language.
 The Spiritual Gift of Tongues provides building up of the individual believer as its primary target.
 Tongues remain a sign to unbelievers, as we saw at Pentecost (Acts 2).
 With Paul, we should always desire to display the greater gifts in the church.
 According to Paul, The Spiritual Gift of Tongues, without interpretation, has no place in the life of the church at its meetings.

 The Proper Use of the